PowerGridModel/power-grid-model/docs/user_manual/dataset-terminology.md

 ### Type of Dataset

 The types of `Dataset` include the following: `input`, `update`, `sym_output`, `asym_output`, and `sc_output`.
 They are included under the enum {py:class}`DatasetType <power_grid_model.typing.DatasetType>`.
-Exemplery datasets attributes are given in a dataset containing a `line` component.
+Exemplary datasets attributes are given in a dataset containing a `line` component.

 - **input:** Contains attributes relevant to configuration of grid.
   - Example: `id`, `from_node`, `from_status`